github-bowen/BUAA-Rails-Blog-App/README.md

 ![1](./img/15.png)

-After adding, it can be viewed:
+After creation, you can view the details:

 ![1](./img/16.png)

-Here, the travel route has a one-to-many relationship with both the hotel and airline routes.
+Travel routes also have a one-to-many relationship with hotels and flight routes.

 ### Blog Operations